 A fantastic pair of 10 feet high French gilt and lacquered display cabinets with Japanese shibayama panels, mirrored interiors and glazed sides.
 Circa 1880.

-Restoration included cabinet and carving repairs, re-working door lacquer "repairs", decoration and gilt work.
+Restoration included cabinet and carving repairs, decoration, gilt work, door interiors and re-working exterior lacquer "repairs".

 Lacquer Centre Table